texhex/SQLSimplePS/README.md

 $insertCommand.AddMapping("IntValue", "Handles", [Data.SqlDbType]::int)
 $insertCommand.AddMapping("NumericValue", "CPU", [Data.SqlDbType]::Decimal)

-#Assign the data property which holds the data that is used as the values for the mapping
+#Assign the data property which holds the data that is used as values for our mapping
 $insertCommand.Data=$procs

 $sqls.Execute()